My Story

 did, it convinced me to have a hysterectomy ...
 As a

-resultendometrial cancer was found!)
+result, endometrial cancer was found!)

-Now that it has been almost four years since my breast cancer was detected, looking back it almost seems surreal.
+Now that it has been almost thirteen years since my breast cancer was detected, looking back it almost seems surreal.
 To think, because “I Promised to Feel ‘Em” I was able to discover my own breast cancer when mammograms were unable to.
 Who knew my hands and a little woman’s intuition could be so powerful!

 As for helping others, I have been fortunate enough to support many gals through the crazy breast cancer journey and have found it incredibly rewarding and healing.
 I have also taken tops that I created, to help me become more independent during my recovery, and have passed them on to many other women.
 I guess you could consider it a traveling breast cancer care package.
 These tops allow the women to dress themselves, give them access to their chemo ports easily, avoid rubbing the holes where their drain tubes came out and make undressing for all their doctor appointments a breeze.
 My tops are now called Tender Tanks, and my invention is in the midst of being manufactured.
 My hope is that Tender Tanks will empower, comfort and help breast cancer patients around the world. (www.TenderTanks.com) I guess it’s my way of trying to positively impact others through my cancer journey.